 Anita Lemperger joined SJNA in 2011 for the first time to teach ESL classes to international cadets during the Academic OPS program.
 She graduated from the University of Veszprem, Hungary, with a bachelor’s degree in secondary education.
 In 2019, she received her master’s diploma in curriculum and instruction from Carroll University in Waukesha, Wisconsin.
 She also holds a reading teaching license from the State of Wisconsin.
 She was awarded the Outstanding Educator Award by the Mequon-Thiensville School District where she worked as a district ESL specialist between 2009 and 2019.
 She worked with students from various language and cultural backgrounds.

 Charles Miller has been teaching at SJNA since 1993.
 He has a master’s degree in education, Bachelor of Science degrees in engineering and applied mathematics, and an associate’s degree in financial planning.
 He holds two state teaching licenses.
 He served 10 years in the United States Air Force, three of which were as an instructor.
 His military decorations include the Joint Service Commendation Medal, the Air Force Commendation Medal, and the Air Force Achievement Medal.
-He teaches pre-calculus and financial mathematics, and is the chess coach at the Academy.
+He teaches Algebra 1, Algebra 2, and Personal Finance, and is the chess coach at the Academy.

-Dave Muse received a Master of Arts in history from Marquette University in 2007 and finished a Graduate Teacher Program in 2013.
-He taught English in northern China from 2007-2008, and has taught face-to-face and online history courses at two local colleges over the last four years.
+Dave Muse received a Master of Arts in history from Marquette University in 2007, finished a Graduate Teacher Program in 2013 and received his Master of Science in education in 2015.
+He taught English in northern China from 2007-2008, and has taught face-to-face and online history courses at several universities over the last ten years.
 Prior to teaching, he worked as an assistant manager for a catering company for several years.

 David Pederson earned a Bachelor of Science degree in education and English from the University of Wisconsin-Milwaukee, after eight years of service in both the U.S. Army and National Guard, and service in Operation Desert Storm.
 In 2011, he received a master’s in curriculum and instruction from UW-Milwaukee and currently teaches a course in children’s and young adult literature there.
 He was awarded the Outstanding First Year Teacher Award for the state of Wisconsin by the Wisconsin Council of Teachers of English Language Arts for the 2005-2006 school year, and was recognized for inclusion in the 2006 edition of “Who’s Who Among American Teachers and Educators.”
 At SJNA, he previously served as an English teacher at the middle school level, the Middle School Department chair and yearbook advisor.